risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-source.md

 :::note
 Altering `data_format` and `data_encode` is not supported at present.
-In addition, for refreshing the schema registry, if the statement will drop columns or change types, it's also not allowed.
+In addition, for refreshing the schema registry, if the statement will drop columns or change types, it's not allowed.
 :::